alexspnovaes/financial-chat/README.md

 - RabbitMQ: https://hub.docker.com/_/rabbitmq
 - QuoteAPI: https://github.com/alexspnovaes/quoteAPI

-There is a seed data to populate the chatrooms
+There is a seed data to populate the chatrooms and migrations to create the database structure